-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove the processor voltage regulator modules from the server.
-For information about using the HMC to remove the processor voltage regulator module, see Removing a part using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a power supply.
+For instructions, see "Removing a part by using the HMC" on page 30.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part using the Systems Director Management Console.
+If your system is managed by an Systems Director Management Console (SDMC), use the SDMC to remove a power supply from the server.
+For instructions, see "Removing a part by using the SDMC" on page 31.

-If you do not have an HMC or SDMC, complete the following steps to remove voltage regulator modules:
+If your system is not managed by an HMC or an SDMC, complete the following steps to remove a power supply from a system while the system power is turned on: